 - It is 100% normal to feel like a family member has passed away when a pet dies.
 Some people truly develop a deep connection with their pet and losing their pal feels as horrible as losing a soulmate.
 Know that each person grieves as uniquely as a fingerprint.

 So let’s give each other room to be unique.
 Perhaps The Forever Spot fits the special relationship you had with your pet.
-Getting a bed or shroud may help you to finally acknowledge their mortality.
+Getting a shroud may help you to finally acknowledge their mortality.

 We at Coeio would be honored to help however we can.
 Reach out to us at firstname.lastname@example.org